-Form 80-160 must be attached.
+Form 80-160 and a copy of the other state return must be attached.
 Copies of withholding statements are not sufficient to establish the credit.

 Miss.
-Code Ann. §27-7-77 provides for three limitations which are:
+Code Ann. §27-7-77 provides for three limitations, which are:

-- The credit may not exceed the amount of income tax due the State of Mississippi, indicated on line 17; - 2) The credit may not exceed the amount of income tax actually paid to the other state (any income tax credits allowed by another state will not be treated as taxes actually paid.); and - 3) The credit may not exceed an amount computed by applying the highest applicable Mississippi rates to the net taxable income reported to the other state.
+- The credit may not exceed the amount of income tax due the State of Mississippi, indicated on line 17: - 2) The credit may not exceed the amount of income tax actually paid to the other state (any income tax credits allowed by another state will not be treated as taxes actually paid.); and - 3) The credit may not exceed an amount computed by applying the highest applicable Mississippi rates to the net taxable income reported to the other state.
 Highest rates are meant to mean the highest rates at which the net taxable income reported to the other state is taxable by the State of Mississippi.

-Line 19: Other Credit(s)
+Line 19: Other Credit(s) (Line 21, Non-Resident Return)

 All other allowable credits should be combined and the total entered on this line.
-For each type of credit taken, enter the applicable two digit code on Form 80-401.
+For each type of credit taken, enter the applicable two-digit code on Form 80-401.

-Line 21: Consumer Use Tax
+Line 21: Consumer Use Tax (Line 23, Non-Resident Return)

-If during 2017 you made out-of-state purchases of goods or services that you used, stored or consumed in Mississippi and did not pay sales taxes to any state, you are required to pay Mississippi Consumer Use Tax at a rate of 7% of the purchase price.
+If during 2018 you made out-of-state purchases of goods or services that you used, stored or consumed in Mississippi and did not pay sales taxes to any state, you are required to pay Mississippi Consumer Use Tax at a rate of 7% of the purchase price.